collapsed-stacks/startups/questions/3650/emulate-payment-process-to-test-conversion.md

 - tagged: `payment`
 - score: 2

-<p>Is there some simple way to create a payment page that looks like a real one (credit card number and so on) but doesn't start the actual money transaction?
-Just something fast and realistic enough to test conversion level, engage with customers that are ready to pay and so on.</p>
+Is there some simple way to create a payment page that looks like a real one (credit card number and so on) but doesn't start the actual money transaction?
+Just something fast and realistic enough to test conversion level, engage with customers that are ready to pay and so on.

-<p>Easy means that it should not require company. </p>
+Easy means that it should not require company.